Lande21/bbc_webscrapping/README.md

 +requests
 +beautifulsoup4

-You can install these libraries using pip:
+You can install these libraries using pip:pip install requests beautifulsoup4